vulcanize/vulcanizedb/documentation/contributing.md

 [standard-readme specification](https://github.com/RichardLitt/standard-readme).
 - Once a Pull Request has received two approvals it can be merged in by a core developer.

+Pull requests should be opened against the `master` branch.
+Periodically, updates on `master` will be ported over to `staging` for tagged release.

 ## Creating a new migration file
 1. `make new_migration NAME=add_columnA_to_table1`
     - This will create a new timestamped migration file in `db/migrations`